In partnership with: Safiro

 Yulia had been quietly creating garments and working with private clients for more than a decade, while maintaining an international career consulting for some of the world's biggest financial institutions, before deciding to launch a bespoke label.
 “I realised that it wasn’t just about creating a fashion line,” she recalls.
 “It was about finding a way to empower women to feel the very best that they can about themselves and achieve their goals through the way they dress.”

 SAFIRO focusses on trendless, sophisticated garments that are built to last.
 Ticking the desk-to-dinner box perfectly, feminine pieces are designed to take you from an important client meeting to cocktail hour with ease.
-Case in point: the Crystal Flower dress, beautifully crafted from shimmering silk crepe; or a silk chiffon jacquard Rose Quartz dress, flecked with gold leaf and spliced with transparent tulle, finished with a contrasting velvet trim.
-The collection also features smartly tailored staples that Yulia has always struggled to find for herself, such as fluid, wide-leg trousers with unique 'Calla Lilly' folds, which are also fully-lined in matching silk satin.
+Case in point: the White Lily trousers, tailored to a wide-leg silhouette with unique 'Calla Lily' folds, and fully-lined in silk satin.
+These match perfectly with the Pearl evening coat in elegant winter white, with a complementing ‘Calla Lily’ collar and fluted sleeves.

-The majority of garments are meticulously hand-sewn, with cashmere coats and lightweight tweed jackets taking approximately 25-30 hours to make.
-With a beautiful funnel neck, the Orchid Kimono Jacket draws influence from Georgia O’Keefe’s abstract paintings, and are crafted from reversible double wool in cool grey and vibrant pink.
-The collection is predominantly seasonless, moving fluidly between summer and winter.
+The majority of garments are meticulously hand-sewn, with sumptuous cashmere coats and lightweight tweed jackets taking approximately 25-30 hours to make.
+With a beautiful funnel neck, the Orchid Kimono Jacket draws influence from Georgia O’Keefe’s abstract paintings, crafted from reversible double wool in cool grey and vibrant pink or eye-catching royal blue.
+The collection is predominantly seasonless, moving fluidly between autumn and winter.

 For Yulia, premium fabric and a fully-transparent supply chain are essential to the brand.
 She visited manufacturers and fabric mills across Italy and France in order to source her ethically produced and biodegradable silk, cashmere and wool.
 Bespoke clothing is made-to-order within 14 days, alongside a few pieces that are readily available off the rack.
 SAFIRO specialises in limited-edition runs, meaning there will only ever be a small number of designs created in each fabric.